 Create a plan- Having a plan or set of coping strategies prepared for time apart can help.
 For the kindergarten separation anxiety issues, maybe looking at a picture of the family that is stashed inside a pencil box would help.
 For another student in kindergarten, maybe touching a special keychain attached to the shoe or belt loop would work.
 Having this plan prepared before heading into the kindergarten room or daycare setting is key.

-We read the book, Owl Babies and fell in love.
+We read the book, Owl Babies (affiliate link- As an Amazon Influencer, I earn from qualifying purchases) and fell in love.

 The sweet little Owl Babies in the book wake up from a nap to find their mother gone from the nest.
 The owl siblings go through a series of concerns and thoughts about where their mom might be with a little almost-tears.